dokku/dokku/docs/deployment/images.md

 ## Add Image Directly from Docker Hub

-You can alternatively add image pulled from Docker Hub and deploy app from it by using tagging feature.
+Alternatively you can pull an image from Docker Hub and deploy it using the tagging feature.

-1. Create dokku app as usuall
+1. Create dokku app as usual

        ```
        root@dokku:~# dokku apps:create test-app